rangeetpan/MergeConflict/Transformation.Conflict/Readme.md

     5. The completed code for this part of the tutorial can be found in the folder "part1a-complete".

-## Part 1b: Disjunctive conditional specification.
+## Part 2: Understanding Semantic Functions.

 1. Go to the folder "part1b-attempt1".